MagnumVD/RotoForge-AI/README.md

 However since 1.0.2 linux is supported as well.
 In addition to that, there is a CPU fallback if you don't have a GPU with CUDA capabilities.

+> [!IMPORTANT]
+> The CPU fallback currently has an issue due to one of the used libraries so only CUDA GPUs are supported.
+> I apologize for the inconvenience.

 In order to learn about the required memory: The following tests were performed with an Nvidia GeForce RTX 2070 Max-Q, the dedicated Memory and GPU Memory of the machine were both tracked during the mask generation process.

 | Used Model    | Dedicated Memory | GPU Memory | Estimated model usage |